securefederatedai/openfl/docs/source/workflow/director_based_workflow.rst

 #######################################

 The |productName| Python Interactive API should help data scientists to adapt single node training code for running in the FL manner.
-The process of defining an FL experimnent is fully decopupled from establishing a Federation.
+The process of defining an FL experimnent is fully decoupled from the establishing a Federation routine.
 Everything that a data scientist needs to prepare an experiment is a Python interpreter and access to the Director.

 Python Interactive API Concepts
 ===============================